aliabas7/zippy-1512/README.md

 ## Description

-This is a python program that uses boto3 to let you create, start, list, stop and terminate Amazon EC2 instances from CLI.
+Zippy is a python program that uses boto3 to let you create, start, list, stop and terminate Amazon EC2 instances from CLI.
 The program uses credentials configured in your aws profile.

 ## Prerequisites